Utility Bills

 Example

-The annual effective rate is 5.06%
+The monthly effective interest rate is 3.1% (1dp)

 Example